MicrosoftDocs/connected-spaces/articles/queue-management-details-page.md

 ## View the Queue management details page

-To see the details for a specific queue in Microsoft Dynamics 365 Connected Store public preview, select the desired queue in the **All queues** table at the bottom of the [Queue management summary page](queue-management-summary-page.md).
+To see the details for a specific queue, select the desired queue in the **All queues** table at the bottom of the [Queue management summary page](queue-management-summary-page.md).

 ![All queues table](media/analytics-29A.PNG "All queues table")